EARL-BO: Reinforcement Learning for Multi-Step Lookahead, High-Dimensional Bayesian Optimization: Introduction

 Optimization of an unobserved, ``black-box'' function underlies engineering applications such as hyperparameter tuning~\citep{snoek2012practical}, material discovery~\citep{shahriari2015taking}, reaction chemistry~\citep{folch2022snake}, energy systems~\citep{thebelt2022multi}, and robotics~\citep{muratore2021data}.
 Many of these settings involve costly data acquisition (i.e., experiments) and no information about the gradient.
 Bayesian Optimization (BO) is popular in such problems due to its ability to query data-efficient samples~\citep{brochu2010tutorial, paulson2024bayesian}.
 BO leverages a surrogate model with uncertainty quantification, typically a Gaussian process, or GP~\citep{williams2006gaussian}, in conjunction with an acquisition function, which contains the ``philosophy'' about how to balance exploration and exploitation, to identify and optimize the underlying function in a sequential sampling process.

-Traditional BO algorithms typically deploy acquisition functions such as Expected Improvement~\citep{jones1998efficient}, Probability of Improvemen~\citep{kushner1964new}, and Upper Confidence Bound~\citep{srinivas2010gaussian} in one-step lookahead decision-making policies.
+Traditional BO algorithms deploy acquisition functions such as Expected Improvement~\citep{jones1998efficient}, Probability of Improvement~\citep{kushner1964new}, and Upper Confidence Bound~\citep{srinivas2010gaussian} in one-step lookahead policies.
 In other words, these policies ignore the effect(s) of the choice made at current iteration on future steps and instead solely focus on the immediate maximization of the acquisition function.
-Previous studies~\citep{ao2024estimating,lam2016bayesian,osborne2009gaussian,wu2019practical} have demonstrated that these ``myopic'' policies can result in sub-optimal performance.
+Previous studies~\citep{ao2024estimating,lam2016bayesian,osborne2009gaussian,wu2019practical} have demonstrated that these so-called \textit{myopic} policies can result in sub-optimal performance.
+Moreover, anticipating the sequential nature of BO can enable consideration of the path of samples taken~\citep{folch2022snake,yang2024mongoose}.

 Along these lines, \citet{ginsbourger2010towards} observe that the decision-making process of BO can be seen as a partially observable Markov decision process (POMDP), and therefore policies can be improved by multi-step lookahead decisions.
-As a result, many lookahead methods have been proposed.
+Several lookahead methods have since been proposed.
 GLASSES~\citep{gonzalez2016glasses} involves approximating the ideal lookahead loss function in an open-loop approach.
-Rollout-based strategies~\citep{lam2016bayesian,lee2020efficient,osborne2009gaussian} approximate the POMDP value function by ``rolling-out'' heuristic decision-making policies (e.g., maximizing EI) over future time steps to evaluate the long-term gains.
-In this category, \citet{wu2019practical} suggest practical two-step lookahead methods using an envelope-function estimator to improve computational tractability. \citet{cheon2024non} introduce a reinforcement learning (RL) strategy to solve the multi-step lookahead POMDP of BO in the near-optimal way.
+Rollout-based strategies~\citep{lam2016bayesian,lee2020efficient,osborne2009gaussian} approximate the POMDP value function by ``rolling-out'' heuristic decision-making policies (e.g., maximizing EI) over future time steps to approximate long-term gains.
+In this category, \citet{wu2019practical} suggest practical two-step lookahead methods using an envelope-function estimator to improve computational tractability.
+More recently, \citet{cheon2024non} introduce a reinforcement learning (RL) strategy to solve the multi-step lookahead POMDP of BO in a near-optimal way.

-Multi-step lookahead methods generally face two critical challenges: they must either simplify the Stochastic Dynamic Programming (SDP) problem, leading to a sub-optimal policy, or they suffer from scalability issues that hinder applicability to larger and higher-dimensional problems.
+Multi-step lookahead methods generally face two critical challenges: they must (1) simplify the Stochastic Dynamic Programming (SDP) problem, leading to a sub-optimal policy, and/or (2) suffer from scalability issues that hinder applicability to larger and higher-dimensional problems.